 |Trust God’s care|

 |Truth||Brainstorm an Action or Focus||Light: illuminate God’s Word“You are the light of the world”||“What do you think God is leading you to do?”||Believe God’s Word|

 |Power||Close with Prayer||Keys: open doors to the Father’s house (or the path of life)“I give you the keys of the kingdom”||“How can we pray for you (and your relationship with God)?”||Act with the God of grace|

 Instructions for Sacred Companions

-Pair off and take turns being a Sacred Companion for one another on your journeys with God.
+Find a partner and take turns being a Sacred Companion for one another on your journeys with God.
 Allow about 15 minutes for a prayerful conversation and then allow another 15 minutes to switch roles.
-This way in about 30 minutes each of you get a turn to give and receive spiritual hospitality and soul nourishment.
+Hopefully in about 30 minutes each of you will get a turn to give and receive spiritual hospitality and soul nourishment.